 Step 3: Getting the Word Out

 Flyers let everyone on the block know about the event.
 State time, location, and reason.
 Recruit neighbors to help distribute them door-to-door.
 If needed, copies can be made at the SNIA office.
-You can create a flyer using this template.

 Step 4: Meeting or Social Event Content